beppek/y-made-homepage/content/info/info.md

 templateKey: info
 title: Here's Y We Should
 subtitle: Build Together...
+content:
-body: 'We build design driven developments that allow our owners to live a full life, within a home that has been considered down to the last detail.
+  'We build design driven developments that allow our owners to live a full life, within a home that has been considered down to the last detail.
   Using a collaborative approach with other like-minded companies, our ethos is to design and build modern inner city homes without compromise.